 Virginia Trust Administration Lawyer

 Trusts are widely used estate planning documents that individuals and families implement as a way to manage and distribute their assets.
 Any person, regardless of their net worth, may establish a trust.
 A trust is created by a person who is referred to as the settlor.
 The settlor appoints a trustee to manage the trust assets on behalf of the beneficiaries of the trust.
-Virginia trust administration lawyers can assist you with the creation, distribution and management of your trusts.
+Virginia trust administration lawyers can assist you with the creation, distribution, and management of your trusts.
 Contact a skilled trusts and estates attorney as soon as possible.

-Types of Trusts Available in Virginia
+Types of Trusts Available in NoVa

 Trusts can be either revocable or irrevocable in Virginia.
 Revocable trusts can be amended or altered by the settlor at any time.
 Irrevocable trusts, however, are permanent and may not be changed.
 Trusts are typically drafted so that the trust assets benefit the settlor during their lifetime.
 The assets are later distributed to beneficiaries after the settlor’s death.